KevinAst/visualize-it/docs/visualize-it.md

 ## Component Catalog

-AI: Because SmartComp catalogs are dynamically retrieved at run-time, they will have a similar registery process.
+AI: Because SmartComp catalogs are dynamically retrieved at run-time, they will have a similar registry process.
 This way we can support persistance of our views (containing SmartComps), where the referenced classes can be re-instantiated on retrieval.
-The registery key would be a federated classname (ex: myXyzLib-ValveXyz).
+The registry key would be a federated classname (ex: myXyzLib-ValveXyz).

 NOTE: I think this is true ... because the SmartView is a concrete class, it can be implied in our persistance.
-In other words there is no registery for views.
+In other words there is no registry for views.

 <!--- *** SUB-SECTION *************************************************************** --->